Post Summary: One Day in Olympic National Park

-Up next head up to the Hoh Rain Forest.
+Up next, head up to the Hoh Rain Forest.
 This temperate rainforest is one of Olympic’s best-known features.
 There are two short hiking loops in the area.
-The first is Hall of Mosses which is a 0.8-mile loop and the second is the Spruce Nature Trail which is a 1.3-mile loop.
+The first is Hall of Mosses, a 0.8-mile loop, and the second is the Spruce Nature Trail, a 1.3-mile loop.
 Both of these trails explore the enormous conifers and maples covered in moss.
 Between these two trails, visitors can expect to learn about the unique flora and fauna that call this rainforest home.
 Keep an eye out here for Roosevelt Elk.

 Amazing Olympic Trails for Day Hike

 - Sol Duc Falls